 One of the first signs that you may have a pinched nerve in the elbow is weakness in your hand.
-You may not be able to grip things as tightly as you used to or lift heavy things the way you once did.
+You may not be able to grip things as tightly as you used to, and you may find it harder to lift heavy things.

-Your hand may be more tender, more easily hurt, too.
+Your hand may be more tender and more easily hurt.
 The ring finger and little finger may not be as strong and flexible as they used to be.

-- tingling or numbness in the hand, especially the ring and little fingers
+- Feeling of “falling asleep” (tingling or numbness) in your hand, especially your ring and little fingers

 These symptoms tend to come and go at first.
-You may notice them more when your elbow is bent.
+You may notice some symptoms more when your elbow is bent.
 You may even wake up in the middle of the night with a tingling feeling in your fingers.

 If a pinched nerve in the elbow goes untreated for a long time, there could be permanent damage.

 Muscles controlled by the nerve may begin to get smaller and shorter.
 This is called muscle wasting, and it can’t always be reversed.